IIBMErs/1st-IIBM-Networking-2020/index.md

 <img src="https://raw.githubusercontent.com/IIBMErs/1st-IIBM-Networking-2020/master/images/iibm-negro.png" height="320" />

 The "1st IIBM Networking 2020" is an instance to know each others research and increase interdisciplinary colaborations.
+Will be held on November 3rd virtually.

 ## Register